 My day job involves thinking about the shape, structure and functionality of outdoor spaces, but my real passion is the planting that brings those spaces to life.
 Whether its focal point is ornamental trees, architectural shrubs for structure or seasonal grasses and flowering perennials for movement and colour, it’s such a joy planning these spaces and seeing them flourish and thrive.

-At the moment, our gardens play an increasingly important role in our lives, offering a place to escape from work, to relax and to play.
+At the moment, our gardens are playing an even more important role in our lives, offering a place to escape from work and devices, to reset, relax and play.
 But they are also a place to nurture and grow, to boost relaxation and confidence, and to experiment.
 My heart lifts a little from its winter gloom when I spy the first tulip leaves pushing their way through the soil in my garden – it’s a signal that the worst is over, winter is nearly done and the most positive and inspiring season is right around the corner.
-This year, we all need that boost more than ever before, to harness the power of nature and the wonder of spring bulbs to lift our spirits and get us outdoors.
+This year, we have needed that boost more than ever before, to harness the power of nature and the wonder of spring bulbs to lift our spirits and get us outdoors.

 - Colour can play such a role in our mood and bulbs can be used to paint a little early joy into our gardens at a time in the year when not much else is in flower.
 If you want some immediate pops of jewel-like colours, have a play with tulips.
 These are typically planted in late autumn, but it’s not too late to buy them ready potted from your local garden centre.
 Plant them randomly spaced, as Mother Nature would do around your garden borders, or if you’re tight on space, then layer different varieties and colours in large pots and watch them spring to life!
 Mix up the fresh tones of Tulipa ‘Spring Green’ with the more dramatic purple hue of Tulipa ‘Queen of the Night’.